ros2/ros2_documentation/source/Troubleshooting.rst

    The input line is too long.
    The syntax of the command is incorrect.

-You may see path length limit errors when building your own libraries, or maybe even in this guide as ROS2 matures.
+Depending on your directory hierarchy, you may see path length limit errors when building ROS 2 from source or your own libraries.

+To allow deeper path lengths:

 Run ``regedit.exe``, navigate to ``Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem``, and set ``LongPathsEnabled`` to 0x00000001 (1).